-Obviously, most are blended call centers that handle more than one of these duties.
-And your call center software is much more competitive if it can be an all-in-one solution for both blended and dedicated call centers.
+Most of these are blended call centers that handle more than one duty; our call center software is much more competitive if it can be an all-in-one solution for both blended and dedicated call centers.

 Taking an omnichannel approach means giving patients an integrated experience across multiple communication channels.
 This enables providers to deliver more personalized care, taking into account patient preferences for how and when they’re contacted.
 It also unlocks new opportunities to interact with patients via previously overlooked or underutilized channels—expanding accessibility, while at the same time maintaining HIPAA compliance.

 So, what are some of the channels you should consider as essential to your omnichannel healthcare communications strategy?